 The WMD was discovered, quite by chance, lying by the side of a Bridgeville road in late July by a Delaware state trooper on an unrelated callout.
 Jutting out of the ground, the 75mm shell was encrusted in barnacles and pitted with rust; barely recognisable as a munition at all.
 The trooper called in his find and a military team took the bomb to Dover Air Force Base for disposal.
 As with most conventional rounds, a small charge was placed on the side of the shell and detonated to trigger the vintage munition’s own explosive.
 But something went wrong, and the bomb failed to explode.
 When the two staff sergeants and technician walked over to inspect the failed detonation, they found a strange black liquid seeping out of the cracked mortar.
 Given that the shell had been under the sea for the better part of fifty years, the men thought little of the foul-smelling substance until hours later, when their skin began to erupt in agonising blisters.
 All three were rushed to Kent General hospital, where two were released later after minor treatment.
 A third, more seriously injured serviceman was transported to Temple University Hospital in Philadelphia, where he remained in serious but stable condition with what were only described as “burns or blisters” in a statement issued by the Army later that week.
 A scientific team were sent to Dover to collect soil samples from the area.
 The results were clear: the shell had been filled with mustard gas.

 In 1985, just a few months before its lamentedly-unsuccessful-yet-enduringly-wonderful big screen cousin was released, the Clue VCR Mystery Game was released on an unsuspecting (and largely unwilling [some might say clueless]) public.
 The hugely-quotable and charmingly goofy VHS film included as part of the game is viewable in its entirety online in seven parts: 1 2 3 4 5 6 7.
 (If you must see the butler, Didit, explaining the rules, please use these links in place of 1 and 2 above.)
 [Total video time: under one hour] Before you view [more inside] play a round of personal facts, followed by a round of cards. [more inside]

 Our minds boggle at how the wolf could become the chihuahua, the Saint Bernard, the poodle and the Komondor.
 Artificial selection was likewise responsible for transforming the humble wild mustard plant Brassica oleracea into cabbage, broccoli, Brussels sprouts and the breathtaking fractal Romanesco, all in the span of a few centuries. [more inside]

 Let's take a trip to the Mustard Museum, shall we?
 "4,000 jars, bottles, and tubes of mustard from all 50 states and more than 60 countries."
-They even have their own fight song
+They even have their own fight song.

+Ketchup?
+Mustard?
+Relish?
 How much are you willing to pay for these little extras.
 In this prison, you'll now have to pay per packet.